Connect with others who understand.

 Symptoms of neuropathy can be lessened with several types of medications, including:

-• Topical medications (creams or ointments applied to the skin) such as capsaicin cream or lidocaine (Xylocaine)
+• Topical medications (creams or ointments applied to the skin) such as lidocaine

-• Pain medications, including over-the-counter options like ibuprofen (Advil) or other nonsteroidal anti-inflammatory drugs (NSAIDs), or prescription options like tramadol (Ultram)
+• Pain medications, including nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen

 These medications have been successful for some MyPsoriasisTeam members.
-“I started taking Cymbalta, not for depression but for pain from neuropathy,” said one member.
+“I started taking duloxetine, not for depression but for pain from neuropathy,” said one member.
 “It’s helping a lot with psoriatic arthritis pain.”

 Certain medical procedures may also help with neuropathy.
-For example, your doctor may recommend applying an electric current through the affected area using a procedure called transcutaneous electrical nerve stimulation (TENS).
+For example, your rheumatologist may recommend applying an electric current through the affected area using a procedure called transcutaneous electrical nerve stimulation (TENS).

 If neuropathy is making it difficult to move around, physical therapy may help you build up strength, learn how to move more effectively, reduce pain, and improve your quality of life.
 Some people find it easier to get around using a cane or walker.

 Finally, keeping your PsA under control can help lessen symptoms like neuropathy.
-Treatments like disease-modifying anti-rheumatic drugs (DMARDs) can slow down PsA and prevent new damage from occurring.
+Treatments like disease-modifying antirheumatic drugs (DMARDs), biologics, and Janus kinase inhibitors can slow down PsA and prevent new damage from occurring.

 Preventive Care